christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data.md

     }
 ~~~~

-### Additional controls
+### Operational controls

 In addition to the regular data a server MAY allow a client to control specific operational behavior.
-A client MAY add an JSON object with a number of "controls" to the DNS dataset.
+A client MAY add an JSON object with a number of "dns_controls" to the domain object.

 ~~~~
     {